Multimodal-Music-Research-Lab/SheetSage2Kern_model/README.md

     --patience 5
 ```

-To use the raw-spectrogram CNN encoder instead, pass `--encoder cnn` (no preprocessing needed).
+To use the raw-spectrogram CNN encoder instead, pass `--encoder cnn`

 For the **Quartets** dataset, use `--tokeniser original` (this applies the cleaning from
 the original quartets paper together with word-level tokenisation):